She-Hulk (Lyra): Powers and abilities

-Lyra can leap over 600 feet upwards, and 1000 feet across.
+Lyra possesses superhuman strength, which she is able to enhance further through a meditative fighting-trance (that also greatly enhances her sensory perception of her surroundings), as well as superhuman stamina, durability, agility, and speed.
+She can leap over 600 feet upwards, and 1000 feet across.
 She also possesses an immunity to the Venom symbiote—which she calls the "black bloom"—due to a vaccination injected when she was a child.
+She is able to feel minute traces of gamma rays in her environment and see the weak points in others.
+Lyra also has a regerative healing factor.